We prefer to visit you in the comfort of your own home, at a day and time that is convenient to you. We work days, evenings and weekends.

 - Who to exclude from your Will, if you so wish.

-Most of us wish for our possessions, savings and home to be passed down to our family and loved ones, in the order that we wish.
+Most of us want our possessions, savings and home to be passed down to our family and loved ones, in the order that we choose.

 Most couples own property as beneficial joint owners.
 If anything happens to either one the property will pass to the survivor, which means the survivor will own the entire property.